KRITIKA-GAHLAWAT/Eularmethod/README.md

 🚀 How to Use
 Run the Rust code online or locally to generate solution data.

-Save the output as solution.csv
+Save the output as solution_fixed.csv

-Clean or use solution_fixed.csv

 Plot using Python in Google Colab or locally.